DrPayne25/Party-Up/README.md

 ### Why should we care about your product?
 We hope you care about games and wantt to bring that passion to a community of people just like you that enjoy discusing, playing, and helping others get past obstacles that they couldn't without the help of a party.

-Scope (In/Out)
+## Scope (In/Out)
-IN - What will your product do- Main Page
+### IN - What will your product do
 Allow users to create a profile with info on what Achievements they've gotten which games they own, beat, or want.
 It will have a wishlist feature to allow users to mark down upcoming games they interested in.
-It will allow direct messaging to other users on the site It will allow you to create a personal avatar to go along with your profile Will allow users to match up with other users who are looking for a party to play games with.
+It will allow direct messaging to other users on the site.
+It will allow you to create a personal avatar to go along with your profile.
+Will allow users to match up with other users who are looking for a party to play games with.

-OUT - What will your product not do.
+### OUT - What will your product not do.
+It will now allow users to purchase any games from the site.
+It will not allow users

 ### MVP
 What will your MVP functionality be?